When can kids take off their masks in school? Here's what some experts say

 When?
 Jan.
 1, 2022, once younger children have a chance to get vaccinated.

-Danny Benjamin, distinguished professor of pediatrics at Duke University, co-chair of the ABC Collaborative, which has done some of the largest studies showing the efficacy of universal masking in schools
+Danny Benjamin, distinguished professor of pediatrics at Duke University, co-chair of the ABC Collaborative

 When?
 January 2022, once younger children have ample chance to get vaccinated.

 How?
-Benjamin would prefer that 100% of adults in the building are vaccinated or masked, and at least 70% of the children are vaccinated.
+Benjamin of the ABC Collaborative, which has done some of the largest studies showing the efficacy of universal masking in schools, would prefer that 100% of adults in the building are vaccinated or masked, and at least 70% of the children are vaccinated.
 At "70 to 80 percent, there's a good chance you're going to be successful."
 And, because risk tolerance varies by district, he says, some districts might go mask-free with as few as half the children vaccinated — if they can accept more COVID-19 transmission as a result.

 Amy Falk, pediatrician, Wisconsin Rapids, Wis.